Best Online Liberal Arts Programs in Virginia (2026)

 How does Liberal Arts pay in Virginia compare to other states?

-Virginia salaries are approximately 18.5% higher than the national average for liberal arts roles.
+Virginia offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Virginia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for liberal arts in Virginia?